MakeSchool-Tutorials/Reddit-On-Rails/P4-Users/content.md

 	rails generate scaffold User name:string email:string
 ```

 You can see the terminal output shows how many things we created: migrations, controllers, models, test classes.
 It's a lot.
+If you need a refresher on what each folder contains look at the [https://www.railstutorial.org/book/_single-page#sec-the_hello_application](Rails Tutorial) (scroll a bit down from that link)

 But we'll focus on the migration.
 There should be a new file in your db/migrate folder.
 Open that and we can read about what this is.

 In this folder we'll see what happens.
 There's a single class with a change method.
 This is going to be the command that Rails will run in order to reflect our model in our database.